 Some robo-advisors may provide hybrid services, providing limited access to an actual financial advisor, for an additional fee.
 Yet, it can still be more difficult than it should be to reach them in times of need.
 When and if you finally do, it may feel impersonal, dare we say, robotic.

-In contrast, our Charleston financial advisors can provide intuition, compassion, and vision for the entirety of your personal finances.
+In contrast, our Charleston fee-only financial advisors can provide intuition, compassion, and vision for the entirety of your personal finances.
 When you have a question or concern, we offer the benefit of being able to talk to a real person, rather than waiting on a customer service line or chatbot for hours.

 3 – Management vs Strategy